 The Agent Ticket forms behave differently from Customer Ticket forms.
 Agents do not have to enter the property value until the interaction is resolved.

 Answer Property Rules

-When a required property is set on an answer, it must have a value entered before the interaction is resolved.
+When a required property is set on an answer, it must have a value entered before the answer interaction is resolved.

 Displaying required interaction properties

 Required interaction property labels are displayed in a bold, red color to alert the agent that a value must be entered.

 © 2008 - 2021 One-to-One Service.com, Inc. All rights reserved.